NinjaMonkeyGames/sandbox/DEVELOPER.md

 2.     id: terms
 3.     attributes:
 4.       label: Code of Conduct
-5.       description: By submitting this bug report, you agree to follow our [Code of     6.
-Conduct](./CODE_OF_CONDUCT.md).
+5.       description: By submitting this bug report, you agree to follow our [Code of Conduct](./CODE_OF_CONDUCT.md).
-7.       options:
+6.       options:
-8.         - label: I agree to follow this project's Code of conduct.
+7.         - label: I agree to follow this project's Code of conduct.
-9.     validations:
+8.     validations:
-10.       required: true
+9.       required: true
 ```

 ##### Agree to terms attribute table : [bug-report-template.yaml] - [CODE DESCRIPTION]